kohkimakimoto/essh/README.md

 `ssh_config` is generated config file path.
 At default, a temporary file path when you run `zssh`.

 You can set static file path.
-For instance, If you set `zssh.ssh_config = os.getenv("HOME") .. "/.ssh/config"`, ZSSH overrides `~/.ssh/config` that is standard ssh config file per user.
+For instance, you set `zssh.ssh_config = os.getenv("HOME") .. "/.ssh/config"`, ZSSH overrides `~/.ssh/config` that is standard ssh config file per user.

 Example: